updated on May 9th, 2019

 Is it Worth Traveling With the Nintendo Switch?

-Firstly, the Switch is just genuinely a great gaming console.
-Not only is it great for playing at home on your TV, it’s really awesome for mobile gaming.
+Not only the Switch great for playing at home on the TV, it’s really awesome for mobile gaming.
 All the games work seamlessly and look really, really good.

 The Switch is super portable.
-We picked up this case that has a hard case and pockets for game we weren’t carrying phyisical cartridges of and charging cables.
-It’s hard-sided and also came with a tempered glass screen cover, and I would happily give it five stars.
-It isn’t bulky and the case protected everything.
+We picked up this case that has a hard shell and pockets for cartridges and charging cables.
+I would happily give it five stars.
+We travel with carry-ons only, and it fit into our bags.

-There was a seven hour flight from Tokyo to Kuala Lumpur we were on where a guy sitting next to us literally played his Switch for the entire flight.
+Recently, on a seven hour journey from Tokyo to Kuala Lumpur, a guy sitting next to us actually played his Switch the entire time.
 That’s more than we can handle, but it was really nice to know we had it available.

-Battery Life: We didn’t have a problem with our battery life.
-It lasted long enough for us to zone out and play some games.
-If you planned on playing for a very long-haul flight, without stopping, you might run into some issues.
-But those kind of flights typically have charging ports on your seat, so that would solve the problem.
-One of my only gripes with the Switch, though, is that the charging port is on the bottom of the screen, so you can’t prop it up on the tray table to play while charging.
+We didn’t have a problem with our battery life.
+It lasted long enough for us to play plenty of games.
+If you planned on playing for a very long-haul flight, without stopping, it won’t make it.
+Nintendo states the Switch should last about 6 hours of play before needing a charge.
+Flights this long typically have charging ports on your seat, however.
+This leads us to one of our only gripes with the Switch: The charging port is on the bottom of the screen, so you can’t prop it up on the tray table to play while charging.

-Have we use it once we reached our destinations?
-Not at all.
-That’s mostly because we try and max out our days by enjoying whatever destination we are in and watching local TV in different languages until we fell asleep.
+Have we use the Switch once we reached our destinations?
+Not at all, except during other means of travel such as waiting at train stations.
+We max out our days by enjoying our destination and watching local TV in different languages at bedtime, so the Switch isn’t needed.

-Mario Kart was the big winner.
-It’s really fun, and mindless enough that we didn’t get upset if a flight attendant interrupted us.
-The game is two player, easy to set the screen up on an airplane tray table, and we’re suckers for anything in the Mario world.
+Mario Kart was our favorite Switch game for travel.
+It’s fun and mindless enough that we didn’t get upset if a flight attendant interrupted us.
+The game allows two players, it’s easy to set the screen up on an airplane tray table, and we’re suckers for anything Mario.

-Zelda: Breath of the Wild is a lovely game, and a very immersive experience.
-It’s one-player only but will kill hours of time if you get into it.
+Zelda: Breath of the Wild is a lovely, engrossing game.
+It’s single-player only but will kill hours of time.
 Anyone who has loved the previous Zelda games will love this one.

 Overcooked is one of the biggest surprises we’ve played together.
 It’s an extremely challenging game that requires a lot of teamwork!
-It has been great to play until one of us gets a bit sleepy… plus, you find yourself starting to get worked up during the game, and yelling at each other on an airplane isn’t a great way to fly.
-Still, we give it a big thumbs-up for a great multi-player game!
+It has been great to play and get our minds off the boredom of a long flight.
+We give it a big thumbs-up for a great multi-player game!

 In the end, was it worth it to take get the Nintendo Switch only for travel?
-Probably not, but with how portable the system is, it’s definitely been helpful in helping keep our sanity on long-haul flights.
-If you’ve got the room in your carry-on and if you’re a gamer then we’d recommend taking the Switch with you on your next trip.
+Probably not, but with how portable the system is, it’s been helpful in helping keep our sanity on long-haul flights.
+If you’ve got the room in your carry-on, and you’re a gamer, we’d recommend taking your Switch with you on your next trip.